vicky9039/Coworking/README.md

 ## how to deploy changes

-1. Commit the changes and send merge requests for them to the remote repo: https://github.com/bgtestlab/coworking
+1. Commit the changes and send pull requests for them to the remote repo: https://github.com/bgtestlab/coworking
 2. Once merged, check AWS ECR if the newly built ECR image can be found in the repository name 'coworking'

 ## how to verify The Application